zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-dense-vector.md

   - collection
   - schema
   - dense vector
-  - rag vector database
+  - What are vector embeddings
-  - what is vector db
+  - vector database tutorial
-  - what are vector databases
+  - how do vector databases work
-  - vector databases comparison
+  - vector db comparison

 ---